Peregrine Energy Center — Proposed Site

 As our region continues to grow, so does the need for energy.
-Over the next five years alone, demand on Idaho Power’s system is projected to increase by nearly 1,000 MW—roughly 50% more than the capacity of our largest power plant.
+Over the next five years alone, Idaho Power’s peak demand is projected to increase by nearly 1,000 MW — roughly 50% more than the capacity of our largest power plant.

 Why It’s Needed